-Fort Morgan rentals are some of the best options for bird lovers looking for vacation destinations along the Gulf Coast.
-Although birding in this area is fantastic year-round, it's a particularly great place for ornithology enthusiasts for two weeks each spring and fall.
-From the end of March to the beginning of April, the Fort Morgan Bird Banding Station will be set up in Fort Morgan State Historic Park for bird experts and curious visitors to study the migrations of dozens of bird species.
+Fort Morgan has some of the best vacation options on the Gulf Coast for birding enthusiasts.
+Although birding in this area is fantastic year-round, it's a particularly great place for ornithology two weeks each spring and fall.
+In mid-April, the Fort Morgan Bird Banding Station will be set up in Fort Morgan State Historic Park for bird experts and curious visitors to study the migrations of dozens of bird species.

 At this station, trained and dedicated volunteers capture and band thousands of neo-tropical birds that are migrating through the Gulf Coast region on their way to Mexico and other warm-weather winter destinations in the Southern Hemisphere.
 The station, run by the Hummer/Bird Study Group, Inc., is set up in Fort Morgan because it's the first landfall and last place of departure for thousands of migrating birds, including ruby-throated hummingbirds.